Comprehensive cover allows you to escape on holiday and enjoy the fun without the ‘what if‘s’ taking over!

 Does it suit what you need?
 Do you understand what you’re getting?

-If you’ve checked out the website and the PDS (Product Disclosure Statement which is essentially the “policy wording”), see how it makes you feel.
+If you’ve checked out the website and the PDS (Product Disclosure Statement which essentially describes what you are and aren’t covered for, and the conditions of cover), see how it makes you feel.
 If you’re completely bewildered, or don’t like the conditions of a policy – don’t buy.
 There are lots of options out there, so give yourself some time to compare your ‘top contenders’ and choose what feels right to you.
 It’s your holiday, your family, and your life, so it should be a policy that feels right for you.

 What does Holiday Rescue’s comprehensive policy cover?